progrium/topframe/README.md

 ## Contributing

-Ideally, topframe will be kept small.
+Ideally, Topframe is kept small.
 Bug fixes and other small PRs are welcome and should be merged quickly.
 If you happen to have a large PR that we haven't discussed, you should talk about it in the forum first.
 In order to keep the project small, some features suggestions may be held back in favor of determining a good extension point to expose instead.